snordenstorm/garkoosha-blog/_posts/2016-12-28-Decay-of-a-PoW-blockchain.md

 ###### Random variable $\xi$ and its probability distribution

 Note that the problem-specific events are actually discrete.
 Miners compute hashes until they find a valid one.
 After that the process is repeated.
-So instead of variable $T_i$ we use $x_i$ which is more appropriate for understanding of the whole process. $\xi$ is a number of hashes calculated by miners of a segment in order to find a i hash and counted from the moment when the hash (i − 1) was calculated.
+So instead of variable $T_i$ we use $x_i$ which is more appropriate for understanding of the whole process. $\xi$ is a number of hashes calculated by miners of a segment in order to find a $i$ hash and counted from the moment when the hash $(i − 1)$ was calculated.
 In other words, $\xi$ is an interval between two successful hash calculations expressed in a number of attempts rather than in minutes.
 Let the random variable $\xi$ be a number of hashes which must be calculated to solve a block.

 The benefit of using the random variable $\xi$ is that its probability distribution is known.
 In fact, the probability for $\xi = 1$ is equal to $s$.
 The probability for $\xi = 2$ is equal to $s(1−s)$.
 The probability for $\xi = 3$ is equal to $s(1 − s)^2$.
 And so on.